Passing on wealth to the next generation—also called wealth transfer—is a challenge faced by many families.

 Families need financial advice, as well as legal and tax preparation.
 But beyond this, the 30% of families who succeeded also focused on preparing both children and grandchildren for their futures.

-According to the research, it’s important to identify a family mission and develop a strategy to achieve it.
+- It’s important to identify a family mission and develop a strategy to achieve it.
 Families shared with heirs what the mission was and how it applied to the family wealth.

-Heirs were also given the opportunity to practice their roles for the future—in philanthropy, the family business and other ventures—prior to taking on full responsibility after the passing of the head of the family.
+- Heirs were also given the opportunity to practice their roles for the future—in philanthropy, the family business and other ventures—prior to taking on full responsibility after the passing of the head of the family.

 Family Wealth Planning Challenges